 Additional Required Materials

-NOTE: We are asking applicants for the 2021-2022 academic year to submit all “Additional Required Materials” electronically (via email, secure credential services, etc.) PLEASE DO NOT MAIL MATERIALS.
-Our access to postal mail, UPS, Fed Ex, etc. is limited as we continue to work remotely.
-Email to: firstname.lastname@example.org
+NOTE: We are asking applicants to submit all “Additional Required Materials” electronically (via email, secure credential services, etc.) PLEASE DO NOT MAIL MATERIALS.
+Email to: email@example.com

 The following items must also be submitted to complete your application.
 Unofficial transcripts, score reports, and (if applicable) foreign credential evaluations can be sent for an initial evaluation.
 Applicants who are invited to interview must provide official documents by that time.
 To be considered “official” transcripts, test scores and credential evaluations must be emailed to us directly from the institution or through a secure credential service.
 We recommend requesting official copies early.

 - Transcripts from all high schools attended

 - Transcripts from all colleges and graduate schools attended

 - For post-secondary degree(s) earned in a country other than the United States, a course-by-course credential evaluation with GPA equivalencies, performed by an outside evaluation service.